Ask a Biologic Dentist: How Does Gum Disease Affect Diabetes?

 Periodontal disease is one of the common dental issues that plaque those who have diabetes.
 Poor blood sugar control increases the risk of periodontal disease, while people with gum disease have a harder time regulating their blood sugar.

 Regular visits to a biologic health dentist become even more important when living with gum disease.
 Treatments for gum disease make it easier to control diabetes and they can slow down its progression.
 Good oral hygiene and regular teeth cleanings can help to keep teeth roots free of bacteria that can cause an infection.
 This is typically enough to reverse the early stages.

 Treatment for gum disease

 Here are some of the treatments that a biologic health dentist can use to treat patients with gum disease:

 - Root scaling and planing: This is a more thorough type of teeth cleaning that involves removing tartar, plaque, and bacteria off teeth.
 The planing portion of the treatment involves smoothing bacteria off the roots.
 This makes it harder for bacteria and plaque to build up there.

 - Restorative treatments: Gum disease treatment also involves replacing lost teeth and repairing damaged structures.
 Treatments like bone and gum grafts are commonly performed.

 We treat gum disease

-Call or visit our East Amherst clinic to learn more about the link between gum disease and diabetes.
+Call or visit our Williamsville clinic to learn more about the link between gum disease and diabetes.
 Our biologic dentistry office is here to help.